marklogic/marklogic-mule-connector/examples/importDocs/non-batch/README.md

 ### Flow Goals ###

 1. Periodically make a call SQL SELECT call to a MySQL relational database to get a set of row data, for eventual ingestion into MarkLogic.
-2. Using batch, in parallel threads and batches, transform the row data to JSON.
+2. Runs single threaded, transforming the row data to XML.
 3. For each row, run it through the MarkLogic importDocs operation, to a DMSDK WriteBatch queue for asynchronous write into MarkLogic.
-4. Finally, get the binary Mulesoft BatchJobReport, convert it to JSON, and write it to our local filesystem as well.
-Also, we're going to get a report of our DMSDK batch job, and write that out to our local filesystem.
+4. Finally, get the DMSDK JobReport via getJobReport, convert it to XML, and write it to our local filesystem as well.

 ### Flow Dependencies ###